sdcnku/micropython/docs/library/omv.sensor.rst

    will be generated on this pin to power FSIN on another OpenMV Cam to sync both camera image streams for stereo vision applications...

+.. function:: sensor.ioctl(...)

+   Executes a sensor specific method:

+   * `sensor.IOCTL_SET_TRIGGERED_MODE` - Pass this enum followed by True or False set triggered mode for the MT9V034 sensor.
+   * `sensor.IOCTL_GET_TRIGGERED_MODE` - Pass this enum for `sensor.ioctl` to return the current triggered mode state.
+   * `sensor.IOCTL_LEPTON_GET_WIDTH` - Pass this enum to get the FLIR Lepton image width in pixels.
+   * `sensor.IOCTL_LEPTON_GET_HEIGHT` - Pass this enum to get the FLIR Lepton image height in pixels.
+   * `sensor.IOCTL_LEPTON_GET_RADIOMETRY` - Pass this enum to get the FLIR Lepton type (radiometric or not).
+   * `sensor.IOCTL_LEPTON_GET_REFRESH` - Pass this enum to get the FLIR Lepton refresh rate in hertz.
+   * `sensor.IOCTL_LEPTON_GET_RESOLUTION` - Pass this enum to get the FLIR Lepton ADC resolution in bits.
+   * `sensor.IOCTL_LEPTON_RUN_COMMAND` - Pass this enum to execute a FLIR Lepton SDK command.
+You need to pass an additional 16-bit value after the enum as the command to execute.
+   * `sensor.IOCTL_LEPTON_SET_ATTRIBUTE` - Pass this enum to set a FLIR Lepton SDK attribute.
+      * The first argument is the 16-bit attribute ID to set (set the FLIR Lepton SDK).
+      * The second argument is a MicroPython byte array of bytes to write (should be a multiple of 16-bits).
+Create the byte array using `struct` following the FLIR Lepton SDK.
+   * `sensor.IOCTL_LEPTON_GET_ATTRIBUTE` - Pass this enum to get a FLIR Lepton SDK attribute.
+      * The first argument is the 16-bit attribute ID to set (set the FLIR Lepton SDK).
+      * Returns a MicroPython byte array of the attribute.
+Use `struct` to deserialize the byte array following the FLIR Lepton SDK.
+   * `sensor.IOCTL_LEPTON_GET_FPA_TEMPERATURE` - Pass this enum to get the FLIR Lepton FPA Temp in celsius.
+   * `sensor.IOCTL_LEPTON_GET_AUX_TEMPERATURE` - Pass this enum to get the FLIR Lepton AUX Temp in celsius.
+   * `sensor.IOCTL_LEPTON_SET_MEASUREMENT_MODE` - Pass this followed by True or False to turn off automatic gain control on the FLIR Lepton and force it to output an image where each pixel value represents an exact temperature value in celsius.
+   * `sensor.IOCTL_LEPTON_GET_MEASUREMENT_MODE` - Pass this to get if measurment mode is enabled or not.
+   * `sensor.IOCTL_LEPTON_SET_MEASUREMENT_RANGE` - Pass this when measurement mode is enabled to set the temperature range in celsius for the mapping operation.
+The temperature image returned by the FLIR Lepton will then be clamped between these min and max values and then scaled to values between 0 to 255.
+To map a pixel value back to a temperature (on a grayscale image) do: ((pixel * (max_temp_in_celsius - min_temp_in_celsius)) / 255.0) + min_temp_in_celsius.
+      * The first arugment should be the min temperature in celsius.
+      * The second argument should be the max temperature in celsius.
+If the arguments are reversed the library will automatically swap them for you.
+   * `sensor.IOCTL_LEPTON_GET_MEASUREMENT_RANGE` - Pass this to return the sorted (min, max) 2 value temperature range tuple.
+The default is -17.7778C to 37.7778C (0F to 100F) if not set yet.

+.. function:: sensor.set_color_palette(palette)

+   Sets the color palette to use for FLIR Lepton grayscale to RGB565 conversion.

+.. function:: sensor.get_color_palette()

+   Returns the current color palette setting.
+Defaults to `sensor.PALETTE_RAINBOW`.

 .. function:: sensor.__write_reg(address, value)

    Write ``value`` (int) to camera register at ``address`` (int).